 Practical Information About Keeping, Breeding and Buying Dwarf Cichlids

-Apistogramma baenschiApistogramma baenschi (A188), also known as Apistogramma Inka, Apistogramma Inka 50 or Apistogramma "high finned nijsseni".
-All of these common names were used prior to the formal description of Apistogramma baenschi in 2004.
-Since that time, it is usually offered as Apistogramma baenschi although it does pop up under one of the former common names from time to time.
+Apistogramma baenschiApistogramma baenschi (A188), is also known as Apistogramma Inka, Apistogramma Inka 50 or Apistogramma "high finned nijsseni".
+All of these common names were used prior to the formal description of Apistogramma baenschi in 2004 as various collectors sold the fish under different names.
+Since the description, this delightful dwarf cichlid is usually offered as Apistogramma baenschi although it does pop up under one of the former common names from time to time.

 Apistogramma baenschi was discovered in 2002 by a German scientist who then guided a group of Japanese hobbyists to the location where he discovered them.
 These visiting hobbyists introduced them in Japan where they garnered immediate attention from the global dwarf cichlid community.
 Several expeditions were launched to the area and the species soon began to appear in both Europe and the USA.
 By early 2003 the species became commercially available and has generally been available in the hobby since then.

 Apistogramma baenschi is a member of the nijsseni group of Apistogrammas.
 Apistogramma nijsseni itself caused a stir when it was first introduced as the "Apistogramma Superstar" in the late 1970s.
 They were the holy grail of Apistos at the time and were known as delicate, being very demanding of water conditions and an especially tough fish to breed.
 By contrast, I find Apistogramma baenschi to be a hardy, undemanding and easy to breed species.
 They tolerate a wide range of water conditions and do well in both community and species tanks.
 Apistogramma baenschi are not a shy species.
 Generally, they will be right out front in the aquarium, out in the open not hiding in cover.